John George Alexander Leishman: Diplomatic

 Under pressure from both men, Leishman withdrew from Carnegie service in June 1897, to accept the appointment by President William McKinley as United States Ambassador to Switzerland.
 Thereafter, Leishman became United States Minister to the Ottoman Empire in 1900 (raised to Ambassador in 1906), United States Ambassador to Italy in 1909 and United States Ambassador to Germany in 1911.

 Years later, as a board member of the Equitable Life Insurance Company, Frick used a similar scheme to arrange the removal of James Hazen Hyde (the founder's only son and heir) from the United States to France by seeking an appointment for him to become United States Ambassador to France.
 Unlike Leishman a decade before, Hyde rebuffed the offer.
 However, he did go to live in France, where he met and eventually married Leishman's eldest daughter, Marthe.

-While serving in the Ottoman Empire, Leishman was instrumental in effecting the safe release of missionary Miss Ellen Stone as well as bringing about the purchase of the first overseas property to serve as a United States embassy, the Palazzo Corpi.
+While serving in the Ottoman Empire, Leishman was instrumental in effecting the safe release of missionary Miss Ellen Stone as well as bringing about the purchase of the first overseas property to serve as a United States embassy, the Palazzo Corpi, bought first with his own money, reimbursed after he won a hand of poker.
 He also distinguished himself for diplomatic tact and dexterity in his negotiations with the Ottomans for full rights for American citizens and schools in that country, and in his pressing with equal success his insistence that the American minister should have access to the Sultan.
 His office was elevated to the rank of Extraordinary Ambassador and Plenipotentiary in 1906.
 While serving in Italy, Leishman purchased the much beloved and often reproduced painting called the Madonna of the Streets.
 The painting's current whereabouts is not known.